 If you have existing customers, list your top 10 by deal velocity (how fast they closed), retention (how long they stayed), and expansion (did they buy more).
 Look for patterns not in their firmographics, but in what was happening at their company when they bought.

-2. Identify the firmographic baseline
+2. Set your firmographic and technographic baseline

 Set your filters wide enough to capture all plausible buyers, narrow enough to exclude obvious non-fits.
 For most B2B companies, this means:

-- Geography: Where you can legally and practically sell
+- Geography: where you can legally and practically sell

 This baseline is your universe.
 Everything after this is about prioritizing within it.